EXPLAINER: How Congress Will Count Electoral College Votes

 After a teller reads the certificate from a state, any member can stand up and object to that states vote on any grounds.
 But the presiding officer will not hear the objection unless it is in writing and signed by both a member of the House and a member of the Senate.

-If there is such a request, then the joint session suspends and the House and Senate go into separate sessions to consider it for up to two hours.
+If there is such a joint request, then the joint session suspends and the House and Senate go into separate sessions to consider it.
 For the objection to be sustained, both chambers must agree to it by a simple majority vote.
-If they do not both agree, the original electoral votes are counted with no changes.
-This process repeats each time there is an objection.
+If they do not both agree, the original electoral votes are counted.

 WHAT IS PENCES ROLE?

-Pence wont be the first vice president put in an uncomfortable situation.
+But he wont be the first vice president put in an uncomfortable situation.
 In 2001, Vice President Al Gore presided over the counting of the 2000 presidential election he narrowly lost to Republican George W. Bush.
 Gore had to gavel several Democrats objections out of order.
-In 2017, Biden presided over the count that declared Trump the winner.
+In 2016, Biden presided over the count that declared Trump the winner.
 Biden also shot down objections from House Democrats that did not have any Senate support.

 ONCE CONGRESS COUNTS THE VOTES, WHATS NEXT?